 Bath them at least once a month with high-quality shampoo and conditioner.
 It will keep your fluffball hair silky, sleek, and shiny, and their skin soft and healthy.

 Check their ears for pests and debris and clean them regularly by following your vet’s recommendations.
-Trim their nails once or twice a month or whenever you feel their nails are getting too long.
+Trim their nails with dog nail clippers once or twice a month or whenever you feel their nails are getting too long.
 Cut the nails immediately when you hear them clicking against the floor.
 They are prone to dental diseases, so brush their teeth regularly with vet-recommended toothpaste.

 Keep up with your canine’s regular vet checkups to detect any health issue early.
 Only the veterinary can guide you on developing a care routine for your fluffball that will keep him healthy.